ricomariani/CG-SQL-author/docs/user_guide/16_advanced_blob_features.md

   source text @create(6)
 );
 ```
->Note: schema versions move forward globally in the schema, not locally in one table; this implies there are versions 1-5 elsewhere, not shown.
+>NOTE: schema versions move forward globally in the schema, not locally
+>in one table; this implies there are versions 1-5 elsewhere, not shown.

-Additionally, since the storage is not backed by SQLite and therefore lacks its constraint system, default values and constraints are not allowed in a table marked with `cql:blob_storage`; it's just data.
-Similarly, triggers, views, and indices may not use the table marked as blob storage.
+Additionally, since the storage is not backed by SQLite and therefore
+lacks its constraint system, default values and constraints are
+not allowed in a table marked with `cql:blob_storage`; it's just
+data.
+Similarly, triggers, views, and indices may not use the table
+marked as blob storage.
 It isn't really a table.

 #### Declaring Blob Storage

-Blob storage goes in a blob field, but recall CQL has discriminated types so we can use a form like this:
+Blob storage goes in a blob field, but recall CQL has discriminated
+types so we can use a form like this:

 ```sql
 create table info(